E-government: Malaysia

-In Malaysia, the e-government efforts are undertaken by the Malaysian government, under the umbrella of Multimedia Super Corridor (MSC) and e-government flagships, which was launched in mid-1996, by Dr Mahathir Mohamad (1981-2003), by the then Prime Minister of Malaysia (Jeong & Nor Fadzlina, 2007).
+In Malaysia, the e-government efforts are undertaken by the Malaysian government, under the umbrella of Multimedia Super Corridor (MSC) and e-government flagships, which was launched in mid-1996, by Mahathir Mohamad (1981–2003), by the then Prime Minister of Malaysia (Jeong & Nor Fadzlina, 2007).

 Electronic government is an initiative aimed at reinventing how the government works.
 It seeks to improve how the government operates, as well as how it delivers services to the people (Ibrahim Ariff & Goh Chen Chuan, 2000).

 Myanmar

 The Yangon City Development Committee (Burmese- ရန်ကုန်မြို့တော်စည်ပင်သာယာရေးကော်မတီ) (YCDC) is the administrative body of Yangon, and Yangon is the largest city and former capital of Myanmar (Burma).
 The Yangon City Development Committee consists of 20 departments.
 Its headquarters was on the Yangon City Hall.
 The committee's chairman is also the city's mayor.

 In 2003, YCDC was organized to provide e-government for Yangon City.
 The main purposes of the city's e-government program are to provide easy access between the government and the city's citizens via the Internet, to reduce paper usage, to reduce the city budget, to build the city's fiber ring, to provide timely public information, to store public data and to develop and expand G2G, G2C, G2B, and G2E programs.

 In January 2013 responsibility for e-government was divided between the e-Government Administration Committee and the e-Government Processing Committee.
 The e-Government Administration Committee includes the Mayor of Yangon City as Chief, the General Secretary of Yangon City as Sub-Chief, and the other 20 head of department officers as chairmen.
 The e-Government Processing Committee includes the Head of Public Relation and Information Department as Chief and the other 20 deputy head of department officers as chairmen.

 The official web-portal is www.ycdc.gov.mm.

 Mandalay is the second-largest city and the last royal capital of Myanmar (Burma).
 In 2014, Mandalay Region Government developed www.mdyregion.gov.mm to know about regional government and their activities to people.

 Mandalay Region Government organized the e-Government Steering Committee on 23 June 2016.

 That committee chairman was U Sai Kyaw Zaw, Minister, Ministry of Ethnic Affairs.

 On 21 July 2017 www.emandalay.gov.mm web portal was opened by Dr. Zaw Myint Maung, Prime Minister of Mandalay Region Government.
 That portal includes 2 e-services, 199 topics from 70 agencies.

 The committee develops a Regional Data Center too.
 That Datacenter will be opened in 2018.